evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/collections.rst

     >>> c | d                       # union:  max(c[x], d[x])
     Counter({'a': 3, 'b': 2})

-Unary addition and subtraction are shortcuts for adding an empty counter or subtracting from an empty counter.
+Unary addition and substraction are shortcuts for adding an empty counter or subtracting from an empty counter.

     >>> c = Counter(a=2, b=-4)